KefkaPal1/kefka-symbol-sync/README.md

 # Kefka Symbol Sync

-A tiny static raid tool for syncing your symbol with your partner using a free Firebase Realtime Database backend and a Picture-in-Picture overlay.
+Tool for statics for Kefka's Forsaken mechanic where you can communicate with your partner what symbol you have.

 ## What it does